learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 > following the troubleshooting steps at the end of this lesson before
 > continuing.

+### Install Some Ruby Gems

+Ruby gems are pre-written, stand-alone, chunks of code that have been made easily accessible to you.
+We'll use a lot of them soon, but for now, we should get a few important ones.

+* First, let's update our system gems by running `gem update --system`
+* Next, install the Learn gems.
+Do this by running `gem install learn-co`.
+This gem gives us access to `learn` and `learn submit` commands for labs.
+* Install the Bundler gem with `gem install bundler`.
+This gem takes care of installing other gems you will need for projects.
+* Install Nokogiri with `gem install nokogiri` - Nokogiri is a gem to help parse HTML - useful when we want to scrape websites.
+If you encounter any errors while installing it, [check out the Nokogiri support docs][nokogiri support] for Mac OSX.
+* Install Ruby on Rails with `gem install rails` - [Rails][] is used for building out full web applications.
+We will learn much more about Rails soon.

 ### Install Git

 Git generally comes pre-installed with most operating systems, but you can check